AlexKhymenko/ngx-permissions/README.md

 ### Can Activate Child Guard

-NgxPermissionsGuard implements CanLoad Interface.
-Functionality is the same as with canActivate
+`NgxPermissionsGuard` implements CanLoad Interface.
+Functionality is the same as canActivate

 > :fire: **Warning**
-> * Need to remember that rules and data you should specify on **Child Components** not on parent component
+> * Rules and data must be specified on **Child Components** not on parent component

 ```typescript
 const appRoutes: Routes = [